Psalm 83 – A Prayer for Help When War Threatens

 i.
 “Faith delights to light upon precedents, and quote them before the Lord; in the present instance, Asaph found a very appropriate one, for the nations in both cases were very much the same, and the plight of the Israelites very similar.”
 (Spurgeon)

 i.
 Who perished at En Dor: “This refers to the defeat of the Midianites by Gideon, who were encamped in the valley of Jezreel, at the foot of Mount Gilboa, and near to Tabor, Judges 6:33; 7:1, and consequently in the environs of En-dor.
-There Gideon attacked and defeated them; and, in various places during their flight, they were destroyed, and left to rot upon the earth.
-Judges 7:22-25.”
+There Gideon attacked and defeated them; and, in various places during their flight, they were destroyed.”
 (Clarke)

 ii.
-Who became as refuse on the earth: “They lay unburied, rotted above ground, and were spread as compost upon soil.”
-(Trapp)
+Who became as refuse on the earth: John Trapp noted that this means “they lay unburied, rotted above ground.”
+This added to the defeat and disgrace of Israel’s enemies.

 c.
 Make their nobles like Oreb: Oreb, Zeeb, Zebah and Zalmunna were all princes of the Midianites, defeated by Gideon in Judges 7.